Sacerdos Magus - Vocals, bass, acoustic and electric guitars, drums and some keystrokes in "A Hecatombe Of Slaves" & "Remember Me As King".

 Chorus - Sacerdos Magus, Paulo Vieira, Gustavo Vieira and Ricardo Vieira.

-The CDr released by Satanica Productions in 2010 is considred a bootleg and gets sold without the permission of the band.
+Released without authorization in 2010 by Satanica Productions from New Zealand in slim case Pro CDr format.
+This version released by Satanica Productions is considred a bootleg and gets sold without the permission of the band.

 Logo by Christophe Szpajdel (Bel).